Refine Drugs, Don't Complete Them: Uniform-Source Discrete Flows for Fragment-Based Drug Discovery: Experiments

 \subsection{Fragment-Constrained Generation}

 A core task in FBDD is to generate molecules given one or more fragments the molecule should contain.
-We follow the benchmark of \cite{noutahi2023gottasafenewframework}, which uses fragments from ten known drugs, and evaluate five subtasks: linker design (connecting two or more terminal fragments with a feasible linker), scaffold morphing (modifying the core scaffold while preserving pharmacophoric features), motif extension (growing a fixed motif with new substituents), scaffold decoration (attaching functional groups at predefined positions), and superstructure generation (assembling multiple fragments into a coherent larger molecule).
-In our notation, as for GenMol, linker design and scaffold morphing yield identical prompts and thus identical results.
-Note that both next-token prediction models and masked discrete diffusion models such as GenMol can be prompted in a straightforward manner by using a prefix.
+However, both next-token prediction models and masked discrete diffusion models such as GenMol can be prompted in a straightforward manner by using a prefix.
 In contrast, our model predicts a potential completely different sequence at every timestep.
-Therefore, to ensure that the generated molecules remain consistent with given fragments, the corresponding positions are naively overwritten at every timestep of the simulation.
+Thus strictly requiring the presence of the exact prompt significantly impacts the performance our model, since to ensure that the generated molecules remain consistent with given fragments, the corresponding positions are naively overwritten at every timestep of the simulation.
 We note that fragment-constrained generation is fundamentally at odds with our refinement philosophy.
 It requires fixing certain positions, preventing the holistic refinement that makes our approach powerful.
-We include these results for comparison with prior work, but did not optimize for this setting as it essentially reduces our method to a masked completion approach, negating our core contribution.

-\paragraph{Results} In Table~\ref{tab:task_model_comparison}, we report results for the fragment-constrained generation tasks.
-Averaging over all tasks and three random seeds, our model yields competitive results in terms of quality and diversity.
-Additionally, for GenMol, the generation parameters were tuned separately for each task, whereas we used a single fixed parameter setting across all tasks, more details in Appendix~\ref{app:frag_sampling}.
-We provide non-curated samples for the different tasks in the Appendix~\ref{app:frag}.
+Nevertheless, we include additional results in Appendix~\ref{app:frag}.
+That said, prompting remains an important feature of our model.
+Unlike strict fragment enforcement, soft prompting enables controlled exploration in the neighborhood of an input molecule, making it a useful mechanism for guided search and local optimization, as we show in the following section.